 A grinder is a multipurpose tool.
 It can help you to do a lot of tasks with ease.
 I personally use it in cutting walls and concrete.

 I cut walls because before I do house tubing and wiring or fix conduit pipes into walls and concretes, you need to chisel the walls.

 Therefore, you first cut the walls with a grinder, then use a chisel and hammer to remove the cutting.
 Then you put your conduits in the wall.

 8. Fishing wire or tape.

-This tool is the one that you use when drawing electrical wires for home into conduits pipes.
-It is a very useful tool when you are wiring a house and pulling multiple cables through a conduit.
+This tool is the one that you use when drawing electrical wires for the home into conduit pipes.
+It is a handy tool when you are wiring a house and pulling multiple cables through a conduit.

 9. Chalk line.

 A chalk line is a tool that is useful in making straight lines.
 I particularly use it for marking the positions for downlights and other light fittings that I install on ceilings.

 Tubing is simply laying conduit pipes in the house.
 What do I mean when I say putting conduit pipes in the house?
 Let’s say you have decided on what electrical circuits you will have in a home.
 What you will do next is to put or create a way or a path in which you are going to wire those circuits.

 In a basic house electrical wiring, you have the following circuits as listed below.